Curtain Call: A homegrown talent takes center stage in Cabaret’s ‘Nutcracker’ musical

 “The format of names with lines was a lot less overwhelming,” she said.
 Shakespeare felt even more accessible than novels.

 Growing up in Ashland, she absorbed Shakespeare by osmosis — and by obsession.
 She lights up when describing “The Merry Wives of Windsor,” which she performed at Southern Oregon University last year.
-And she still remembers whispering along to Kate Hurster’s monologue as Portia during in her run in “Julius Caesar,” matching Hurster’s tonality from her dressing room.
+And she still remembers whispering along to Kate Hurster’s monologue as Portia during her run in “Julius Caesar,” matching Hurster’s tonality from her dressing room.
 “I was and still am quite a fan,” she said.

 A role filled with wonder